SHAREHOLDER ALERT: Rigrodsky Law, P.A. Announces Buyout Investigation

-Perspecta Inc (NYSE: PRSP) regarding possible breaches of fiduciary duties and other violations of law related to Persepcta’s agreement to be acquired by affiliates of Peraton.
-Under the terms of the agreement, Perspecta’s shareholders will receive $29.35 in cash per share.
-To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-perspecta-inc.
+IHS Markit Ltd. (NYSE: INFO) regarding possible breaches of fiduciary duties and other violations of law related to IHS Markit’s agreement to be acquired by S&P Global Inc. Under the terms of the agreement, IHS Markit’s shareholders will receive 0.2838 shares of S&P common stock per share.
+To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-ihs-markit-ltd.

-Coherent, Inc. (NASDAQ GS: COHR) regarding possible breaches of fiduciary duties and other violations of law related to Coherent’s agreement to be acquired by Lumentum Holdings Inc. Under the terms of the agreement, Coherent’s shareholders will receive 1.1851 shares of Lumentum Holdings and $100.00 in cash per share.
-To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-coherent-inc.
+Red Lion Hotels Corporation (NYSE: RLH) regarding possible breaches of fiduciary duties and other violations of law related to Red Lion’s agreement to be acquired by Sonesta International Hotels Corporation.
+Under the terms of the agreement, Red Lion’s shareholders will $3.50 in cash per share.
+To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-red-lion-hotels-corporation.

-Cantel Medical Corp.
-(NYSE: CMD) regarding possible breaches of fiduciary duties and other violations of law related to Cantel’s agreement to be acquired by STERIS plc.
-Under the terms of the agreement, Cantel’s shareholders will receive $16.93 in cash per share.
-To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-cantel-medical-corp.
+Aerojet Rocketdyne Holdings, Inc. (NYSE: AJRD) regarding possible breaches of fiduciary duties and other violations of law related to Aerojet’s agreement to be acquired by Lockheed Martin Corporation.
+Under the terms of the agreement, Aerojet’s shareholders will receive $56.00 in cash per share.
+To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-aerojet-rocketdyne-holdings-inc.

-CoreLogic, Inc. (NYSE: CLGX) regarding possible breaches of fiduciary duties and other violations of law related to CoreLogic’s agreement to be acquired by affiliates of Stone Point Capital and Insight Partners.
-Under the terms of the agreement, CoreLogic’s shareholders will receive $80.00 in cash per share.
-To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-corelogic-inc.
+Cardtronics plc (NASDAQ GS: CATM) regarding possible breaches of fiduciary duties and other violations of law related to Cardtronics’ agreement to be acquired by NCR Corporation.
+Under the terms of the agreement, Cardtronics’ shareholders will receive $39.00 in cash per share.
+To learn more about this investigation and your rights, visit: https://www.rl-legal.com/cases-cardtronics-plc.

 You may also contact Seth D. Rigrodsky or Gina M. Serra cost and obligation free at (888) 969-4242 or info@rl-legal.com.